HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/oauthoscreen.md

 5. Restart Domino REST API on all servers.

 !!!tip "Support"
-    If you encounter any issues with the oAuth consent screen, you can revert back to the default settings by removing the `alternateConsentDir` in the `oauth.json` configuration.
+   If you encounter any issues with the oAuth consent screen, you can revert to the default settings by removing the `alternateConsentDir` in the `oauth.json` configuration.